Max Green (musician): Escape the Fate (2002–2012)

 Green formed Escape the Fate with Ronnie Radke and Monte Money in mid-2002.
 After joining the post-hardcore music scene in Las Vegas, the band managed to win a contest to open up for My Chemical Romance which led to the band signing with Epitaph Records and recorded their first album, Dying Is Your Latest Fashion, which was released in September 2006.
 Following the arrest of Ronnie Radke, the band replaced Radke with Craig Mabbitt from Blessthefall, and released their second album, This War Is Ours.
 After many international tours, the band had garnered popularity worldwide, and signed with major label Interscope Records. made their major label debut with their third album, titled Escape the Fate, in November 2010.

 In November 2010, Green overdosed on heroin, and was removed from Escape the Fate.
 This resulted in the band being forced to cancel their tours in Europe with Bullet for My Valentine.
 Soon after the cancellation of these tours, it was widely rumored that Green had left the band.
 Green later returned to the band.

 On March 4, 2012, Max Green stated on his Twitter account that he was no longer playing in Escape the Fate due to personal and musical differences.
 Mabbitt hinted in an interview with Alternative Press that Green's departure was due to drugs.
 TJ Bell, former rhythm guitarist of Motionless in White, replaced Green in the position of bassist.

 The Natural Born Killers (2012–2013)

-After his departure from Escape the Fate, Green joined as rhythm guitarist and vocalist of the band The Natural Born Killers with Clayton Ryan as lead vocalist (formerly with A Smile From The Trenches), Brent Ashley as bassist (formerly with Wayne Static Current), Philip Kross as lead guitarist (formerly with Vampires Everywhere!) and Farahn Gaiter as drummer (formerly with In The Name Of).
+After his departure from Escape the Fate, Green joined as rhythm guitarist and vocalist of the band The Natural Born Killers with Clayton Ryan as lead vocalist (formerly with A Smile from the Trenches), Brent Ashley as bassist (formerly with Wayne Static's solo band), Philip Kross as lead guitarist (formerly with Vampires Everywhere!) and Farahn Gaiter as drummer (formerly with In The Name Of).
 The band played their first show on May 6, 2012, in Hollywood.

 On October 6, 2012. the band released their debut EP "Oblivion" and after Max Green left in late 2012, the band disbanded.